The United States Embassy in Uzbekistan Announces the Competition for the 2023 Ambassador’s Fund for Cultural Preservation (AFCP)

 Questions regarding the application process can be addressed to Tashkentfirstname.lastname@example.org (marked as “AFCP question” in the subject line).

-Please submit proposals in English, Russian or Uzbek as a Microsoft word attachment to: Tashkentemail@example.com no later than January 5, 2018.
-Subject line should read “AFCP proposal.”
+Please submit concept notes in English as a Microsoft Word attachment to Tashkentemail@example.com no later than 23:59 Tashkent time, December 20, 2022.
+The subject line should read “AFCP Concept Note – [Organization Name].”